KeXin95/kexin95.github.io/index.md

 # About me

-I'm a highly motivated and self-disciplined learner currently pursuing a **Master of Science in Computer Science (MSCS) at Georgia Institute of Technology**, specializing in **Machine Learning**.
-I am actively exploring research opportunities where I can learn, grow, and contribute meaningfully while building on my existing skills.
-My interests include applying machine learning models to mitigate financial risk, create insightful data visualizations, and develop explainable AI solutions.
+I'm currently pursuing my **Master of Science in Computer Science (MSCS) at Georgia Institute of Technology**, specializing in **Machine Learning**.
+My journey began with a strong motivation to address challenges in financial risk management, where I strive to develop innovative AI solutions to mitigate risks and enhance decision-making.
+Over time, I became deeply fascinated by the dynamic and decentralized nature of blockchain technology, which offers immense potential for secure and transparent financial systems.

+In parallel, I am actively exploring the interconnected nature of social media networks and transaction networks.
+Both systems share complex, dynamic structures that can reveal hidden patterns and relationships.
+By leveraging insights from social media analysis, I aim to uncover fraudulent behaviors, detect anomalies in transaction networks, and enhance the security of online payment systems.

+Drawing from my experience in fintech, I am passionate about advancing the field of AI-driven risk management.
+My work focuses on integrating data from diverse networks to build solutions that address real-world challenges in fraud detection and financial security.
+I am eager to contribute to research opportunities that align with these interests while continuing to grow and refine my expertise.

 ---

 ## Previous work experiences

-- **Senior Data Scientist** - Advance.AI (Singapore):
+- **Senior Data Scientist** - Advance.AI (Singapore): At Advance.AI, I focused on deploying machine learning models using **AWS Elastic Container Registry (ECR)**, ensuring scalability and seamless integration into production systems.
+I built an automated feedback loop leveraging **AWS S3** and **AWS Glue**, enabling continuous data updates and model retraining.
+To enhance trust and transparency, I provided explainability for model predictions using **LIME** and **SHAP**, helping stakeholders understand key decision factors.
+Additionally, I developed pipelines to monitor model performance and integrated real-time alerts into the company's communication platform, **Lark**, ensuring proactive issue resolution and improved operational efficiency.

 - **Data Scientist** - Jewel Paymentech (Singapore):